Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 The most basic building block of coroutines is the suspending function.
 It makes it possible to pause a running operation and resume it later without losing the structure of your code.

-To mark a function as suspendable, use the `suspend` keyword:
+To mark a function as a suspending function, use the `suspend` keyword:

 ```kotlin
 suspend fun greet() {